lasse610/restaurant_api/README.md

 [http://localhost:3000/restaurants](http://localhost:3000/restaurants)

-You should see the list of restaurants.
+You should see a list of restaurants.
 That confirms that you have set up everything successfully.

 You can make specific API requests by adding parameters: